muhal-git/IAM-592-project/README.md

 # IAM-592-project

-For now, I am planning to implement RSA algorithm and Hill Cipher.
+For now, I am planning to implement (textbook)RSA algorithm and Hill Cipher.

 At the end I want to make a console application for encrypted instant communication.